David-Manniche/TheMarket/readme.txt

     => 69147 - Enhanced social login with plugin.
     => 66015 - Allowed "/" for url rewriting module.
     => 66015 - Enhancement - Load filters data via ajax call for better performance.
+    => 66684 - View more option for brands filter.

 New Features:
     => Introduced Plugins for third party api's implementation.